 There have been many cruise ship and other visitors, crew members and others caught with drugs.
-They are caught via drug-sniffing dogs when ships are on the high seas in international waters, by Bermuda Customs and related officials, with the full knowledge and cooperation of American authorities, or on arrival by air.
-They are empowered by the cruise ship owners concerned to search visitors' accommodation on the ships, with their dogs - and do it very efficiently.
 Those arrested are charged, remanded in custody and possibly face several serious charges including importation with intent to supply.
 When visitors are caught and convicted of having illegal narcotics, they may lose their scheduled airline or cruise ship departure dates because they will have to remain in Bermuda until their court cases are scheduled, 5 days or more later; will not be able to apply for refunds; will be officially deported; and will have files on them given to police forces in other countries.
 Some complain, thinking their constitutional or other rights have been ignored, which is complete rubbish.
 They are expected to obey the laws of the land or pay the price.

-Offensive and defensive weapons of any kind, like real or fake or toy firearms (guns) of any type and any ammunition; any kind of weapon to deter thieves or intruders; catapults (slingshots); BB guns; cutlasses; crossbows; mace in canisters; pornographic material; throwing knives; flick knives; martial arts weaponry; nightsticks; nunchakus; spiked wristbands; swords; spear guns, all pistols, all rifles, all ammunition for them, signal guns, all other weapons and all live marine animals (including lobsters) by any private individuals.
-Some visitors and businesspeople apparently think it is permitted to bring firearms into Bermuda.
-It is not, not under any circumstances.
-The weapons will be seized permanently by the Bermuda Police Service and those convicted will be prosecuted to the fullest extent of the law.
+Offensive and defensive weapons of any kind, like real or fake or toy firearms (guns) of any type, including flare guns and any ammunition; any kind of weapon to deter thieves or intruders; catapults (slingshots); BB guns; cutlasses; crossbows; mace in canisters; pornographic material; throwing knives; flick knives; martial arts weaponry; nightsticks; nunchakus; spiked wristbands; swords; spear guns, all pistols, all rifles, all ammunition for them, signal guns, all other weapons and all live marine animals (including lobsters) by any private individuals.
+Residents, visitors, and businesspeople who ignore the above will have their weapons seized permanently by the Bermuda Police Service and those convicted will be prosecuted to the fullest extent of the law.
 They will get a minimum ten year jail sentence for illegally importing the weapons into Bermuda and will be publicized and reported to Federal or provincial or state authorities for illegally carrying firearms on ships or aircraft.
 It is not an acceptable excuse to say you were not asked by airport staff if you packed your bags yourself, because you were.
 Nor is it acceptable to say that you forgot an illegal item was in your luggage, or was put there by mistake.

 Bermuda Customs Officers took over from Bermuda Immigration the procedure for arrivals in early 2002.
 Be prepared for lines (queues) at the Immigration desk, then Customs duty counter, then Customs inspection queue.
-There is no "green light" or "nothing to declare" or quick pay-duty system, as in North American, Irish and European airports.
+There is now a "green light" or "nothing to declare" system as in North American, Irish and European airports.
 After claiming luggage from the carousels, go through Bermuda Customs.
 Declare a medically prescribed drug.

 Compare the following:

-Normally, in the USA, for visitors or returning residents, the duty-free allowance or exemption from Customs Duty is $400 per trip, but from November 4, 2002, it has been raised from November 4, 2002 to $800 (from $400) for those who have not used the exemption in 30 days.
+Normally, in the USA, for visitors or returning residents, the duty-free allowance or exemption from Customs Duty is $400 per trip, but from November 4, 2002, it was raised from November 4, 2002 to $800 (from $400) for those who have not used the exemption in 30 days.

-In Bermuda, returning residents are allowed an allowance of only US$ 100 (until 1989 it was US$400 a person, reduced in 1990/91 to US$250 a person and subsequently reduced yet again to the present US$100 per person) before they pay duty on items they bring but visitors are not entitled to such an allowance.
+In Bermuda, returning residents are allowed an allowance of only US$ 200 (until 1989 it was US$400 a person, reduced in 1990/91 to US$250 a person and subsequently reduced yet again to US$100 per person, now back since 2015 to $200 a person after severe international criticism) before they pay duty on items they bring but visitors are not entitled to such an allowance.

 All visitors and residents arriving by air or cruise ship are now being given the following form by airlines and cruise ships and are required by the Bermuda Government to complete them on both sides before they clear Bermuda Immigration.
 No other country requires this form.

 Bermuda Customs are now very, very tough on the rising number of duty evaders with more court cases plus on-the-spot fines at the airport.
 Failure to comply with customs regulations result in penalties for false declarations and prosecution of more cases involving serious commercial fraud.
 Duty cheats can also get a criminal record.
 Individuals who evade duty are liable for penalties of up to $12,000 or five times the duty payable while commercial duty cheats are subject to fines of up to $100,000.
-From September 1, 2004 Customs make on-the-spot penalty assessments at the Airport Baggage Hall with officers given discretion about the levels of fines.
-Each of the current absolute fixed civil penalties for infractions are replaced with a power to assess a civil penalty up to a maximum level with mitigating factors taken into account.
-Serious offences and offences involving commercial importation of goods will still be dealt with by the Customs Investigations Department and the Collector of Customs.
-In all cases Customs still has the option to choose whether to prosecute or assess for a civil penalty.
+Customs officers make on-the-spot penalty assessments at the Airport Baggage Hall with officers given discretion about the levels of fines.

 If you bring any foodstuffs with you, check with Bermuda Customs to know what is legal and dutiable as the case may be.
 Only Bermuda Customs can be the definitive source of information in this regard.
 Write in advance to Bermuda Customs at Hamilton Hall, 40 Front Street, Hamilton HM 11, P. O. Box HM 2084, Hamilton HM HX, Bermuda.
 Some fresh, frozen or cooked fish can be brought in providing the packaging is free of algae or seaweed.